 -More than one individual may contribute to a single account, however, the limit is one prize redemption per BillionGraves account.

 -Items will ship in 6-8 weeks after contest closes for winners in the U.S. Please allow 8-12 for winners outside the U.S.

--Recipients will be required to provide a mailing address for physical items and their choice of which gift card.
+-Recipients will be required to provide a mailing address for physical items.

--All images must be uploaded and/or transcribed no later than midnight (GMT) on October 31.
+-All images must be uploaded/transcribed no later than midnight (GMT) on December 31, 2013.

 Enjoy your time visiting a new (or familiar) cemetery, transcribing photos from around the world, and a HAVE FUN time BillionGraves-ing!